Search

 Did you know?
 If you apply to a Berlin company, your future employer can help you clarify immigration law issues.
 The Business Immigration Service (BIS) enables a fast and uncomplicated granting of residence permits for qualified specialists and entrepreneurs.

-Duration and approval of the visa application
+Duration and approval of the application for a national visa

 If you are requesting to stay in Berlin for a longer period of time or for work, the processing of your application will take several weeks.
 The application is approved by different authorities:

-• Embassy (for highly qualified people with an employment contract in accordance with the Blue Card requirements)
+• German Embassy (for highly qualified people with an employment contract in accordance with the Blue Card requirements)

 FAQ: Questions about the visa